On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: Introduction

 To circumvent the limitation of interference, we can introduce rate splitting~(RS) so that interference is \emph{decodable}.
 The idea of using RS to partially mitigate interference was first proposed for the two-user interference channels~\cite{carleial1978interference, HK:1981}, in which independent messages are sent by independent transmitters to their respective receivers.
 Essentially, each individual message is split into one private part and one common part, where the common part is decodable by~(though not intended to) both receivers.
 Each receiver decodes and thus can remove the common message from the interfering transmitter.
-It turned out that such a scheme achieves the capacity region of the two-user interference channel to within one bit per channel use~(PCU) \cite{etkin2008gaussian}.
+It turned out that such a scheme achieves the capacity region of the two-user interference channel to within 1~{bit/s/Hz}~\cite{etkin2008gaussian}.
 The same idea can also be applied to the BCs.
 In \cite{yang2013degrees}, the authors showed that RS can provide a strict sum DoF gain of a BC when only imperfect CSIT is available.
-Extensions to different settings have been made in later works \cite{davoodi2016gdof, mao2018rate, piovano2017optimal}.
+Extensions to different settings have been made in later works \cite{davoodi2018gdof, mao2018rate, piovano2017optimal}.
 Besides, RS has also been considered for robust transmissions under bounded CSIT errors in \cite{joudeh2016robust}.
 In contrast to the DPC that pre-cancels interference at the transmitter side, RS enables the \emph{interference mitigation at the receivers' side} by letting the interference decodable by the receivers.
-In this context, here comes naturally our second question: